DmitriNuzhny/gray_crab/VERCEL_DEPLOYMENT.md

    - `https://your-app.vercel.app/api/sync`
    - `https://your-app.vercel.app/api/webhooks`

-### 6. Troubleshooting
+### 7. Troubleshooting

 If you encounter "DEPLOYMENT_NOT_FOUND" or similar errors:

-1. **Check your vercel.json**: Make sure it points to files that actually exist after the build process.
-   - The current configuration points to `dist/app.js`, which should be created during the build.
+1. **Check Vercel logs**: In the Vercel dashboard, go to your project, then Deployments > [your deployment] > Functions to view detailed logs.

 2. **Verify the build process**: Run `yarn build` locally and check if the expected files are generated in the `dist` directory.

-3. **Check Vercel logs**: In the Vercel dashboard, go to your project, then Deployments > [your deployment] > Functions to view detailed logs.

-4. **Check environment variables**: Ensure all required environment variables are set correctly.
+3. **Check environment variables**: Ensure all required environment variables are set correctly.

-5. **Try with the Vercel CLI**: Sometimes the CLI provides more detailed error messages.
+4. **Try with the Vercel CLI**: Sometimes the CLI provides more detailed error messages.
    ```bash
    vercel --debug
    ```

-6. **Project settings**: In the Vercel dashboard, under Project Settings > General, make sure:
-   - Framework Preset is set to "Other" or "Node.js"
-   - Build Command is set to `yarn build`
-   - Output Directory is set to `dist`

-7. **API folder structure**: Make sure your API folder structure matches what Vercel expects.
-   - The included `api/index.js` file helps redirect requests to your Express app.
+5. **API folder structure**: Make sure your `api/index.js` file is correctly exporting your Express app.

 For further assistance, refer to the [Vercel documentation](https://vercel.com/docs) or contact Vercel support.